js-functional/js-funcional/README.md

 * [Currying](#currying)

 ### Pure functions
 Returns the same result given same parameters.
-It's execution doesn't depend on the state of the system
+It's execution doesn't depend on the state of the system.

 1) Impure